kubevirt/community/committee-steering/charter.md

   point of contact for the release team, but *MAY* delegate to other contributors to fulfill these responsibilities.
 - *MAY* delegate the creation of a SIG roadmap to other Leads.
-- *MUST* organize a main group meeting and make sure [sigs.yaml] is up to date, including subprojects and their meeting information, but *SHOULD* delegate the need for subproject meetings to subproject owners.
+- *MUST* organize a main group meeting and make sure [sigs.yaml] is up to date.
 - *SHOULD* facilitate meetings but *MAY* delegate to other Leads or future chairs/chairs in training.
 - *MUST* ensure there is a maintained CONTRIBUTING.md document in the